- Designed For

 - Online, self-paced

-The Animal Welfare Information Center (AWIC) workshop provides expert-level analysis of the intricacies of the Animal Welfare Act (AWA).
-Experts present critical information to help Institutional Animal Care and Use Committee (IACUC) members, researchers and research institutions fully understand and meet the requirements of the AWA.
+The Animal Welfare Information Center (AWIC) online workshop provides the flexibility of self-paced learning to help Institutional Animal Care and Use Committee (IACUC) members, researchers, veterinarians, information providers, and institutional officials fully understand and meet the information requirements of the Animal Welfare Act and Regulations.

 This online version of the workshop provides an interactive environment where participants can learn about conducting literature searches, the history of animal welfare law and the specific responsibilities of researchers and IACUCs.
 Combining the expertise of the AWIC staff and the flexibility of self-paced learning, the online workshop meets the needs of researchers, librarians and IACUC members nationwide.